DomGallego/llama3.2-1b-infinitebench-evaluation/README.md

 ## Methodology

-To conduct this evaluation, a systematic methodology was implemented, encompassing the following key steps:
+To conduct this evaluation, the following steps were performed:

-* **Model Integration:** The state-of-the-art **Meta Llama 3.2 1B Instruct** model was seamlessly integrated from the Hugging Face Hub ([meta-llama/Llama-3.2-1B-Instruct](https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct)).
+* **Model Integration:** The state-of-the-art **Meta Llama 3.2 1B Instruct** model was integrated from the Hugging Face Hub ([meta-llama/Llama-3.2-1B-Instruct](https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct)).
 * **Benchmark Dataset Utilization:** The industry-standard **InfiniteBench** dataset was employed, sourced directly from Hugging Face Datasets ([xinrongzhang2022/InfiniteBench](https://huggingface.co/datasets/xinrongzhang2022/InfiniteBench)).
 The evaluation focused on the `longbook_choice_eng` split within the `En.MC` task, providing a targeted assessment of long-context narrative understanding.
 * **Prompt Engineering:**  A robust prompt template, carefully adapted from the research paper "∞Bench: Extending Long Context Evaluation Beyond 100K Tokens," was utilized.
 Iterative refinements and variations were implemented across different evaluation versions to optimize performance.
 * **Context Management:**  To address the 128k token context window limitation of the Meta Llama 3.2 1B model, a strategic truncation technique, mirroring the approach detailed in the ∞Bench paper, was implemented.
-This method intelligently preserves crucial information from both the beginning and end of the extensive input contexts.
+This method preserves crucial information from both the beginning and end of the extensive input contexts.
 * **Performance Measurement:** Accuracy was chosen as the core metric to objectively quantify the model's success in selecting the correct answer from a set of multiple-choice options, providing a clear and interpretable measure of performance.
 * **Configuration Variants:**  To gain a comprehensive understanding of the model's behavior, multiple evaluation versions were executed, systematically varying prompt templates and key hyperparameters, including temperature and top\_p, allowing for a nuanced analysis of their impact.

-Context truncation was achieved using a method that intelligently retained segments from the start and end of the input text, ensuring crucial information was preserved:
+Context truncation was achieved using a method that retained segments from the start and end of the input text, ensuring crucial information was preserved:

 ```python
 return prompt_tokens[:max_length // 2] + prompt_tokens[-max_length // 2:]